-The VM is a CentOS 7 with the OpenNebula 5.0 packages installed and configured, and ready to also act as cloud host to execute virtual machines.
+The VM has the OpenNebula 5.6 packages installed and configured, and ready to also act as cloud host to execute virtual machines.
 When the VM starts all the main services are started:

 1. Try the Admin View in the Sunstone GUI